MAIF/otoroshi/manual/src/main/paradox/how-to-s/calling-otoroshi-from-a-frontend.md

 Now open your browser to <a href="http://otoroshi.oto.tools:8080/" target="_blank">http://otoroshi.oto.tools:8080/</a>, **log in with the credential generated in the logs**. and navigate to the CORS route previously created.

-Edit the CORS plugin by adding an new entry `*` in the `Expose headers` input, and save your route.
+Edit the CORS plugin by adding a new entry `*` in the `Expose headers` input, and save your route.
 Try calling your route again using the button.

 @@@ div { .centered-img }
 <img src="../imgs/cors/expose_headers.png" />